Michigan Sports Betting

 In a surprise move, outgoing governor Rick Snyder vetoed HB 4926 and its companion bills to put a hold on Michigan sports betting until the following year.

-The next year would prove more fruitful with the successful passage of a gambling expansion law authorizing not just sports betting but also online poker and casinos and to establishing regulations for daily fantasy sports.
+The next year would see the successful passage of a gambling expansion law authorizing not just sports betting but also online gambling sites, and establish regulations for daily fantasy sports.

 Michigan Horse Racing Betting